BassemMagdi0007/Clean-Wumpus-Cave/README.md

 - **Dynamic Path Generation:** It dynamically generates sequences of directions in the findPlan function, guiding the agent through all empty squares in the grid.

+- **Recursion:**
+       - The DFS algorithm uses recursion to explore neighboring positions until the goal is reached.
+       - Each recursive call represents a move to a neighboring position, updating the current_position and path accordingly.
+       - Backtracking occurs if a dead-end is reached, ensuring exploration of alternative paths.

 - **Versatility:** The code adapts to different scenarios and problem types within grid-based environments, offering versatility in addressing challenges related to grid traversal and hazards like the Wumpus.

 - **File Output:** The script generates solution files that document the outcome of the plan, indicating whether it is successful or identifying any potentially missed squares or the be sequence to traverse the empty squares.